malcolmm20/farmlink/README.md

 # 🚜 Farmlink - Local Farm Marketplace (Demo Version)

-**Farmlink** is a web application that connects local farmers and butchers with urban consumers looking for fresh, locally sourced food.
+**Farmlink** is a web application that connects local farmers and butchers with urban customers looking for fresh, locally sourced food.
 This demo version provides a simple, intuitive platform to browse products, place orders, and manage listings.

 ## 🚀 Deployment